wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-use-oozie.md

 Before you begin this tutorial, you must have the following:

 - **A workstation with Azure PowerShell**.
-See [Install and use Azure <!-- deleted by customization PowerShell](/documentation/articles/install-configure-powershell) --><!-- keep by customization: begin --> PowerShell](/documentation/articles/powershell-install-configure) <!-- keep by customization: end -->.
+See [Install and use Azure PowerShell](/documentation/articles/powershell-install-configure).
 To execute Windows PowerShell scripts, you must run as an administrator and set the execution policy to *RemoteSigned*.
 For more information, see [Run Windows PowerShell scripts][powershell-script].

 ##Define Oozie workflow and the related HiveQL script